 Often sporting futuristic looks, high tech sneakers are infused with smart technology.

-The embedded technology allows for self-lacing and state of the art customisation, such as face-changing via your smartphone.
+The embedded technology allows for self-lacing and state-of-the-art customization, such as face-changing via your smartphone.

 In this article, I am going to share with you 10 of the best tech sneakers ever released.